AWS S3 Tables: turn big data into insights in one click

 Unified data storage for AI/ML workloads

-The S3 Tables console enables customers to create, manage, and query structured data for analytics and AI/ML workloads in a few clicks, drastically simplifies the way customers manage their storage.
+The S3 Tables console enables customers to create, manage, and query structured data for analytics and AI/ML workloads in a few clicks, drastically simplifying the way customers manage their storage.

-S3 Tables bucket overviewS3 Table bucket detail page
+S3 Tables bucket overviewS3 Tables bucket detail page

 Seamless Integration